tbttin/notes/markdowns/commonmark-spec.md

     ----
   ```

-- Any non-blank line with less than four spces of indentation will break a code
+- Any non-blank line with less than four spaces of indentation will break a code
   block

   ```